esa101/NetworkingPlus/README.md

 # NetworkingPlus
-Nano/Tetra networking module with more option for client AP creation.
+Nano networking module with more option for client AP creation.

 Just replace the files with those on the /pineapple/modules/Networking